andrewrajan/2xplus1-NeuralNetwork/README.md

-This is a program to introduce myself to neural networks using tensorflow and keras
+This is a program to introduce myself to neural networks using TensorFlow and Keras.
+We feed this model inputs and outputs, looking to see if the model can identify the pattern of 2x+1, and then we ask the model to predict the value for a new input.